 10 Easy Reefs Rules

-To observe when snorkeling, diving or swimming!
+To observe when snorkeling, diving, or swimming!

 Coral reefs, along with seagrass beds, mangrove habitats and other tropical marine environments, support the highest marine biodiversity in the world (25%) [PL11].
 More than 500 million people worldwide depend on them for food, storm protection, jobs, and recreation.
 Their resources and services are worth an estimated 375 billion dollars each year, yet they cover less than 1% of the Earth's surface.

 The present interglacial period (the Anthropocene) has been exceptionally favorable to coral reefs for thousands of years until the recent three or four decades, in which the living coral cover has abruptly declined about 53% in the western Atlantic, about 40% in the general Indo-Pacific, and about 50% on the Great Barrier Reef.
 Reefs are presently threatened by increasing CO2.
-Although there have been few, if any, extinctions, reefs are declining in topographic complexity and ecosystem services.
+Although there have been few if any, extinctions, reefs are declining in topographic complexity and ecosystem services.
 This is most likely the trajectory for future decades and reflects the norm for much of the geologic history of coral reefs… [HT17]

 Don’t snorkel alone.
 Don’t dive in too large groups either.

 You’d never go mountaineering or outback packing alone.
-The same generally applies with diving or snorkeling.
+The same generally applies to diving or snorkeling.
 A reef is usually a complex ecosystem with areas unevenly safe.
 So it’s always better to be more than one, but one does not want to overcrowd either for multiple reasons including safety and preserving the health of the reef.

 ▸ The optimal size of a group depends on a variety of factors including the size and the structure of the area, the experience of the people in the water, the restrictions in place locally, the presence of guides.
 So make sure to ask the local organizations both how crowded the area can be (to help your planning and avoid overcrowded sites for your own enjoyment), and what group size they recommend.